einaros/neopipe/README.md

 ## Usage ##

+__Note:__ This file (and --help) will be the only updated sources on how to use Neopipe.
+Any example video can and will be outdated.

 First you need Neo4j running locally with no password.
 Yes, that should be fixed in the future.
 Yes, it should be configurable from the command line.

 For now, if you don't have Neo4j, getting the required stuff up and running with Docker will look something like: